-In the most straight-forward way, archival institutions decide what material they want to collect.
+Institutional priorities - In the most straight-forward way, archival institutions decide what material they want to collect.
 As a result, the material held by an institution often reflects the knowledge, interests, and perspectives of its administration, which may not be inclusive of all perspectives held by users of the archive or communities in the area.

+Ideally, an archive should have a written Collecting Policy that outlines its collecting priorities and transparently explains the process by which collections are evaluated and chosen.
+Chapter 4 also explains more about how Collecting Policies are developed and what they contain.
-Slide 20 - Physical condition

-Only material that is preserved by its original creators, users, or collectors can be deposited in an archive.
+- Physical condition Only material that is preserved by its original creators, users, or collectors can be deposited in an archive.
 As we saw in Chapter 2, moving image film was not treated as worthwhile historical material for many decades.
-Due to heavy use, nitrate fires, and the general feeling in the industry that film had no value after its point of profitability, up to 70% of our early cinema is believed to be lost.

-Slide 21 - Limited resources

-An archive only has so much physical (or digital) space to store material.
+Due to heavy use, nitrate fires, and the general feeling in the industry that film had no value after its point of profitability, up to 70% of our early cinema is believed to be lost. - Limited resources An archive only has so much physical (or digital) space to store material.
 Once material is acquired, the work of managing, preserving, and providing access to collections can be expensive and labor-intensive.
 It is considered unethical archival practice for an institution to take in collections that it does not have the resources to care for and to make available to users.
-In the end, an archive must choose which collections it will prioritize.

-Slide 22 - Format/technology

-Unlike paper records and photographs, film and media material is technologically dependent.
+In the end, an archive must choose which collections it will prioritize. - Format and technology Unlike paper records and photographs, film and media material is technologically dependent.
 An archive must have the appropriate equipment to project a film or play a tape recording, and it is not easy to find and keep outdated media equipment in working condition.
 As a result, many smaller archives do not have the technological capacity to take in more obscure media formats, like the 2" videotape reels that were used for professional television broadcasts.
 There are even many formats of digital media that are no longer readable on modern machines without specialized software or hardware.
-This technology gap limits an archive's ability to take in more complex film and media collections.

-Slide 23 - Donor relationships

-Most archival material is donated to archives directly from the original creators or collectors.
+This technology gap limits an archive's ability to take in more complex film and media collections. - Donor relationships Most archival material is donated to archives directly from the original creators or collectors.
 Donors choose to deposit their collections in repositories they trust to preserve their material well and to represent their histories accurately and respectfully.
-People from historically underrepresented groups - especially those who have experienced systemic exclusion, mistreatment, or surveillance from major state institutions - may be reluctant to entrust their personal and cultural heritage material to archives within the same institutional systems.
+People from historically underrepresented groups especially those who have experienced systemic exclusion, mistreatment, or surveillance from major state institutions may be reluctant to entrust their personal and cultural heritage material to archives within the same institutional systems.
 It is the responsibility of the archival institution to build and maintain relationships of trust with donors, potential donors, and community members.

-Slide 24 - The moment of record retrieval
+THE MOMENT OF RECORD RETRIEVAL

 Trouillot describes the third moment of silence as "the moment of record retrieval" or "the making of narratives."
-Though much of the work and decision-making within this moment is done by individual researchers, there are many circumstances that influence who is able to access archival material to begin with.
+Though much of the work and decision-making within this moment is done by individual researchers, there are many circumstances that influence who is able to access archival material to begin with: